 Applications must be accompanied by evidence which supports the basis upon which the application is made.
-For example, that the individual or someone who lives with them is at serious risk of violence or intimidation as a result of the activities of the company they're associated with.
+For example, that the individual is at serious risk of violence or intimidation as a result of the activities of the LLP they're associated with.